Yaroslav12101/whatsApp/README.md

-# [Sample App] Node.js Integration with WhatsApp Business API
+# [Sample App] Basic Webhook for WhatsApp API (in JavaScript)

-A sample app that shows how to use WhatsApp API with Node.js.
+A sample app that outlines how to use webhooks with WhatsApp API.